pandafengye/MIST/README.md

   ```
 ### Options:
     -i, --refdir PATH
          Path to the reference genome folder; All reference genomes should be in FASTA format and put in the same folder; each file represents one reference genome, with a *.fa prefix.
-See the example folder ‘test/sampledata/ref_dir’.
     -o, --output PATH
        Output folder saving the index files for reference genomes.
 The base name of the index is the same as the reference genome.
  ## MIST-cluster